Crash (I) (2004)

 Peter: You wanna see what's in my hands?
 Here, I'll show you what's in my fuckin' hands!

-[Peter puts his hands back in his pocket, Hanson takes his gun and shoots Peter.
-As Peter dies, his hands open up to reveal a St. Christopher statue]
+[Peter puts his hand back in his pocket, Hanson grabs his gun and shoots Peter.
+As Peter dies, his hand opens up to reveal a St. Christopher statue]

 Shaniqua: Ahh!
 Oh, my God.
 What the hell is wrong with you people?
 Uh-uh!
 Don't talk to me unless you speak American!

 Ria: Graham, I think we got rear ended.
 I think we spun around twice, and somewhere in there, one of us lost our frame of reference.
 And I'm going to look for it.

 Motorcycle Cop: Calm down, ma'am.

 Motorcycle Cop: I need to see your registration and insurance.

 Kim Lee: Why?
 Not my fault!
 It's her fault!
 She do this!

 Motorcycle Cop: Ma'am, you really need to wait in your vehicle.